gethuman/pancakes/README.md

 when you specifically try to do something like this above because the different objects injected on the client and server could cause the code to behave in different ways.

+## Framework 2 - Transformer

+The pancakes framework will take generic modules written for pancakes and convert them into client side code using a transformer.
+Currently most of the transformer code is project specific so it will reside within the client project, however, pancakes has a base transformer class that contains the core utility methods needed to construct a transformer.

+## Framework 3 - Utilities

+Finally within the pancakes framework there are a couple utilities including:

+* eventBus - a way of sending events between components
+* utensils - utility methods for doing dependency injection and client side transformation
+* annotationHelper - interprets annotations within modules (ex. // @module({ "server": { "somekey": "someval" } })
+* debugHandler - pretty prints logs for pancakes and long error stack traces

+# Pancakes Project Components

+When you create a project that uses the pancakes framework it has the following components.
+Some of these componets are a requirement whenever you use Pancakes, but some of it is just best practice.

-## Services
+## Component 1 - Services

 At a high level, the idea is to create an ulta DRY business logic layer that can be used at **ALL** levels of your system (i.e. API, web server, web client, browser, hardware integrated circuits, etc.).
 There are three layers within the Services:

 1. adapters - An adapter is a generic implementation of CRUD-like operations for a particular back end repository or external service.
-So, for example, there may be a 'users' resource, but there would be a generic 'mongo.persist' adapter to save user info to mongo and an 'api' adapter call out to an API for /users.
+So, for example, there are adapters for persist (saving to a database), search (using a search engine), api (calling an api), realtime (using push notifications and subscriptions), etc. Each adapter has an implementation (ex.
+MongoDB for persist, Firebase for realtime, etc.).
+A specific service, like userService, could then utilize any of these adapters which each one storing the user data to different locations and in different ways.
+1. filters - When a service method is called, the input and/or output data can be sent through filters which modify the data and/or detect issues and throw errors when there are propblems.
+For example, the ACL filter will utilize Fakeblock.js to throw an error if there are any security access issues with a given request.
+1. reactors - Pancakes assumes the use of NoSql and heavy de-normalization.
+In most cases data is both de-normalized within one particular back end and copied to other back ends.
+While normal user-initiated, sychronous transactions flow through resources and adapters, propagators are responsible for asychronously moving/copying/translating data to other collections or backends.
 1. resources - The layer contains objects that are specific to a business entity.
 Each resource has a configuration file that contains all information needed to use that resource in all layers of your application.
-So, this includes database schema fields, security ACLs, API endpoints, field validations, etc.
+So, this includes database schema fields, security ACLs, API endpoints, field validations, etc. In addition to the actual resource files which contain all this config data, there can be aggregate/override services that exist.
+For example, postPersistService takes the persist adapter and overrides it with post-specific logic.
+Something like usernameService is an aggregator that calls out to multiple other services.
-1. propagators - Pancakes assumes the use of NoSql and heavy de-normalization.
-In most cases data is both de-normalized within one particular back end and copied to other back ends.
-While normal user-initiated, sychronous transactions flow through resources and adapters, propagators are responsible for asychronously moving/copying/translating data to other collections or backends.

-There is no actual service object within a Pancakes app.
-Rather, a virtual service object is generated by Pancakes on the fly based on the resource definition which then utilizes the appropriate adapter as the implementation of that interface.
+When a client uses a service, they are actually using a virtual service object is generated by Pancakes on the fly based on the resource definition which then utilizes the appropriate adapter as the implementation of that interface and any overrides that may exist.
 So, for example, in your code you may have:

 ```javascript
 module.exports = function (postService) {